-Goldberg emphasizes the relevance of the design decomposition and facetwise analysis for the understanding of complex systems, which permit a more effective and efficient design to solve bounded difficult problems auickly, accurately, and reliably (Goldberg 2002).
-This approach has been closely followed to understand the impact that class imbalances cause in the different mechanisms of XCS and propose new approaches that overcome the detected drawbacks (Orriols-Puig and Bernadó-Mansilla 2006, Orriols-Puig and Bernadó-Mansilla 2007).
-Specifically, facetwise models have been developed to predict (1) the maximum class imbalance until which XCS would not over-generalize toward the majority class, and (2) the minimum population size that permits enough diversity of rules of the minority class to let the genetic pressures take off.
+Goldberg emphasizes the big importance of the design decomposition and facetwise analysis for the understanding of complex systems, which permit a more effective and efficient design to solve bounded difficult problems quickly, accurately, and reliably [11].
+This approach has been closely followed to understand the impact that class imbalances cause in the different mechanisms of XCS and propose new approaches that overcome the detected drawbacks [22, 23].
+Specifically, facetwise models have been developed that predict (i) the maximum class imbalance until which XCS would not overgeneralize toward the majority class, and (ii) the minimum population size that permits enough diversity of rules of the minority class to let the genetic pressures take off.
 In the following, the theoretical analysis is rewritten to be valid for both LCSs, and an algorithm is proposed to let both LCSs self-adapt depending on the imbalance level detected during learning.

-Imbalance bound to prevent over-generalization.
-In Orriols-Puig and Bernadó-Mansilla (2006), a bound on the maximum imbalance ratio allowed in XCS is derived.
+Imbalance bound to prevent overgeneralization.
+In [22], a bound on the maximum imbalance ratio allowed in XCS is derived.
 The imbalance ratio is defined as the fraction between the number of instances of the majority class and the minority class.
-The bound defines the maximum imbalance ratio with which XCS can deal without over-generalizing toward the majority class:
+The bound defines the maximum imbalance ratio with which XCS can deal without overgeneralizing toward the majority class: